juxt/astro-website/src/pages/blog/autonomy-mastery-purpose.md

 This is true also of software consultancies, where the present-day clients will be the ancestors of success for future clients.
-On the face of it, this is a tough message for the clients, but it cuts both ways: the clients of today will be richly rewarded by the learned experiences - both successes and failures - of previous clients.
+On the face of it, this is a tough message for the clients, but it cuts both ways: the clients of today will be richly rewarded by the learnt experiences - both successes and failures - of previous clients.

 # Conclusion